Tangier: Education

 Tangier offers four types of education systems: Arabic, French, Spanish and English.
 Each offers classes starting from pre-Kindergarten up to the 12th grade, as for German in the three last years of high school.
 The Baccalauréat, or high school diploma are the diplomas offered after clearing the 12 grades.

+The main Public University serving the city is Abdelmalek Essaâdi University, which has colleges such as the École Nationale de Commerce et de Gestion (ENCG-T), one of the biggest business schools in the country as well as École Nationale des Sciences appliquées (ENSA-T), a rising engineering school for applied sciences, the university also holds many faculties specializing in Law, Economics, Science and the Humanities. it also has faculties and colleges providing technical training like the FST and the ISTA.

-Many universities are inside and outside the city.
-Universities like the Institut Supérieur International de Tourisme (ISIT), which grants diplomas, offer courses ranging from business administration to hotel management.
+The Institut Supérieur International de Tourisme (ISIT), offers courses and diplomas ranging from business administration to hotel management.
 The institute is one of the most prestigious tourism schools in the country.
-Other colleges such as the École Nationale de Commerce et de Gestion (ENCG-T) is among the biggest business schools in the country as well as École Nationale des Sciences appliquées (ENSA-T), a rising engineering school for applied sciences.
-University known as Abdelmaled Essaadi holding many what they mainly known as faculties; Law, Economics and Social sciences (FSJEST) and the FST of Technical Sciences. and the most attended Institut of ISTA of the OFPPT.